-Bankruptcy legislation allows Canadian student loan debt to be discharged in a bankruptcy if the bankruptcy occurs at least 7 years after you ceased to be a part-time or full-time student.
+Canadian bankruptcy legislation allows student loan debt to be discharged in a bankruptcy if the bankruptcy occurs at least 7 years after you ceased to be a part-time or full-time student.

-If less than 7 years has passed and you go bankrupt, the student loan will survive bankruptcy and payments and collections will resume once you have completed your bankruptcy.
+If less than 7 years have passed, since you were a full-time or part-time student, and you file personal bankruptcy, the student loan will survive bankruptcy.
+The National Student loan center will resume collections activity once you have completed your bankruptcy.
 However, there is still potential for relief from the student loan as the Bankruptcy legislation includes a special “hardship provision”.
 This provision allows someone who has gone bankrupt and who has not been a part-time or full-time student for at least 5 years, to apply to Court seeking to have the student loan discharged.
-Under this provision, you will be discharged from your student loan debts only if the Court is satisfied that you have acted in good faith in connection with your obligation to repay your student loans and have experienced, and will continue to experience, financial difficulty that will prevent you from repaying the student loan.
+Under this provision, you will be discharged from your student loan debts only if the Court is satisfied that you have acted in good faith in connection with your obligation to repay your student loans and have experienced, and will continue to experience financial difficulty that will prevent you from repaying the student loan.

-If you are considering bankruptcy you can contact the Canada Student Loans Service Centre to have them confirm your “end of study date” to make sure that it has been at least 7 years since you finished your studies.
+If you are considering filing for personal bankruptcy you can contact the Canada Student Loans Service Centre to have them confirm your “end of study date” to make sure that it has been at least 7 years since you finished your studies.